Working time rules | If an employee is on call at home, does this count as working time?

 The court was also asked to rule on whether Matzak’s standby work should be considered to be working time under the directive because, despite his being at home while on call, “the constraints on the worker at the time prevent[ed] him from undertaking other activities”.

 It found that, if the standby period – in the form of a physical presence at the place of work – was excluded from the concept of working time, it would seriously undermine the objective to ensure workers’ safety and health by granting them adequate rest periods and breaks.
+Therefore, his time on call was ruled to count as working time, and therefore paid time.

 What employers should do next